sigstore/model-transparency/DIRSHA256.md

 ## Introduction

-ML models like PyTorch's and Hugginngface's store model parameters (weight, architecture, etc) in several files stored in a directory.
+ML models like PyTorch's and Huggingface's store model parameters (weight, architecture, etc) in several files stored in a directory.
 Models can be several hundreds gigabytes large.
 Thus we need a fast and flexible serizalization mechanism to cryptographically hash a model stored in a directory.

 ## Terminology and symbols